 I got on my knees and sought God’s direction and purpose for my life.
 I knew all this suffering had to be leading me somewhere.
 God made it clear: I am called to become an addictions counselor, working with teenagers and young adults.
 I returned to college online at Colorado Christian University in the Spring of 2016 in order to complete my undergraduate degree in psychology.
 I was able to stay away from narcotics for ten months.
 As is often the occasion, I stole pain medication from my mother twice again.
 I justified taking her pain meds due to severe low back pain, but truthfully it was the addict inside that wanted to wallow in euphoria.
 (It took my mother 18 months for her to begin speaking to me again.)
 I have now been clean from narcotics since August 2016.

 I am also no longer taking any psychotropic medications, such as antidepressants, anti-anxiety pills, or sleeping pills.
 I am truly amazed at how great I feel.
 I no longer cry at puppy commercials or suffer from mood swings, I am not plagued by panic attacks, and I sleep like a baby without Ambien.
 In addition to attending 12-step meetings, I participated for several months in outpatient individual and group addictions counseling, and sought treatment from a Christian psychotherapist who helped me work through a poor self-image and resentments I was holding about things that happened to me in the past.
 Today, I am able to maintain my sobriety by maintaining a close daily relationship with Christ, attending 12-step meetings, and staying away from addictive substances.
-I will graduate from Colorado Christian University in August of 2018 with a bachelor’s degree in Psychology, and will be starting my master’s degree in Religious Studies in September of 2018.
-I intend to focus on writing and teaching, and will be starting a prison ministry through my home church in the Summer of 2018.
+I will graduate from Colorado Christian University in August of 2018 with a bachelor’s degree in Psychology, and will be starting my master’s degree in Professional Counseling (with a concentration in Addiction) in September of 2018.

 Writing has always been one of my passions.
 Something I’ve been doing for a long time.
 I have discovered the poet within me over the last few years.
 It is amazing what happens when we settle down and get in touch with the gifts and talents we’ve been given by God, whatever they may be.
 One of the most amazing experiences I’ve had is to ride a wave of creativity and write something I never knew I had inside me.
 Now that I write poetry, fiction and prose on a regular basis, a whole universe of emotions and nuances have opened up to me.
 I struggled most of my life with self-esteem and self-worth, especially regarding my writing abilities, so this is new territory for me.
 I’m getting better at seeing the good in something I’ve written.
 I used to throw out a lot of what I wrote.
 I realize today that I was drowning in the deep dark sea of addiction, and that getting sober had to happen before I could begin to form coherent sentences, well-planned paragraphs, and believable prose.
 My gifts and talents were buried beneath self-doubt, laziness, lack of ambition, and the morass of booze and drugs.